acodenil/django-notes-app/README.md

 Add credentials for docker hub with id "dockerHub" (as I described this as credential id in Jenkinsfile)

+## Step 7: Set up GITHUB WebHook(optional)

+Go to Github repo.
+Go to Settings/Webhooks.
+Create a webhook with url "<jenkins_ip_or_url>:8080/github-webhook/" It will trigger the jenkins build on your code commit.

 ## Done
 http://public_ip:8000